S1aX0r/Ghosted/Ghosted.md

 ### 3. Cake Wallet ###

-Cake Wallet is a FOSS crypto wallet that can easily hold your Monero XMR.
-Available for all operating systems.
-Features no 3rd parties, full user control, built in exchange features, and has Cake Pay.
+Cake Wallet is a FOSS crypto wallet that can easily hold you Monero XMR.
+Available for all operating systems. that features no 3rd parties, full user control, built in exchange features, and has Cake Pay.
 Cake Pay allows a Cake Wallet user to live off their crypto for any type of spending needs.

 ### 4. Bisq ###